Exceptional Family Member Program (EFMP)

-The EFMP is a program offered by each service to support families with special medical and educational needs throughout the service member’s career.
+The Exceptional Family Member Program (EFMP) is a program offered by each service to support families with special medical and educational needs throughout the service member’s career.
 Family members should enroll in EFMP when a qualifying condition is diagnosed.
 Each branch has its own EFMP and enrollment process.

 They can connect you with:

 - Community Support Services and Resources

 The family support services team can also answer specific EFMP questions based on your branch or installation.

 Current Womack EFMP Operations